 “I wouldn’t be if she were not my supervisor.
 Why couldn’t I get you?”

 “No use in getting angry now.
 She is graduating anyway.
 But I think you are overreacting.”

 “If I had been accepted for the program I could receive the extra training to boost my career.
 How can you even be friends with that stuck-up Miss Perfect?”

 Sven chuckled.
 “She has a sweeter side.
 Once you get to know her better, you can see it too.”

 “Yeah, hard pass.
 I would rather become a criminal than her friend.”

 “It’s your choice, but let’s watch the parade.”

 “Fiiiine.”
 Ragna moved to the raised platform, leaving Sven on the lower part of the street and rested her head on his shoulder.

-And in the sky, zeppelins decorated its blue with as many colors as the stags on the ground.
-The parade had transformed into a melting pot of colors, sounds, and humans, and was far from complete.
-The sound of chirping and tweeting joined the festival.
 Doves and corvids flew from all corners of the city.
-Thousands and thousands of birds beat their wings and turned the sky into a transient black-and-white mosaic.
+Thousands of birds beat their wings and turned the sky into a transient black-and-white mosaic.
 With every passing second mutated the image until it went through enough permutations that the resemblance to the original had stopped.

 Ragna grinned.
 “I remember that I always won.
 You were so small and scrawny back then.
-And every time you cried and ran to daddy.”
+And every time you cried and ran to mom and daddy.”